Wilson loops and its correlators with chiral operators in $\mathcal{N}=2, 4$ SCFT at large $N$: Correlators between the WL and chiral operators

 where

 Using (\ref{rec2}) and the first term of (\ref{WLSeries})

 one can check that

-which is in the agreement with the result \cite{Semenoff} and proves the conjecture that the radiative corrections cancel to all orders and the sum of planar rainbow diagrams is enough to calculate the correlators.
+which is in the agreement with the result \cite{Semenoff} and with the conjecture that the radiative corrections cancel to all orders and the sum of planar rainbow diagrams is enough to calculate the correlators.
+This result was also obtained in \cite{Diego}, but the general form for the coefficients $A^n_l$ was not proven.